citation-file-format/citation-file-format/schema-guide.md

 ### Minimal example

-A minimal example of a valid `CITATION.cff` file, that contains only the required fields, could look like this:
+A minimal example of a valid `CITATION.cff` file, that contains only the required keys, could look like this:

 ```yaml
 authors: